janko/rodauth-rails/README.md

 * consistent before/after hooks around everything
 * dedicated object encapsulating all authentication logic

+### Sequel

-One common concern is the fact that, unlike most other authentication frameworks for Rails, Rodauth uses [Sequel] for database interaction instead of Active Record.
-There are good reasons for this, and to make Rodauth work smoothly alongside Active Record, rodauth-rails configures Sequel to [reuse Active Record's database connection][sequel-activerecord_connection].
+One common concern for people coming from other Rails authentication frameworks is the fact that Rodauth uses [Sequel] for database interaction instead of Active Record.
+Sequel has powerful APIs for building advanced queries, supporting complex SQL expressions, database-agnostic date arithmetic, SQL function calls and more, all without having to drop down to raw SQL.

+For Rails apps using Active Record, rodauth-rails configures Sequel to [reuse Active Record's database connection][sequel-activerecord_connection].
+This makes it run smoothly alongside Active Record, even allowing calling Active Record code from within Rodauth configuration.
+So, for all intents and purposes, Sequel can be treated just as an implementation detail of Rodauth.

 ## Installation